wiebeck/quarkus-configmap-issue/README.md

 mycfg.z.value=f
 ```

 So we have multiple "inner configs" with different values each.
-The `innerConfigs` map would have a size of 3.
+The `innerConfigs` map would have a size of 3 in the above case.
 As long as we specifiy these properties in a **properties file** everything is **working as expected**.

 If we store these properties in **Vault** however the `innerConfigs` map **won't get initialized** (size 0) although Quarkus (read: the Quarkus Vault client) was **perfectly able to read the secrets**.

 We can even add some other (static) config properties to the `MyConfig` class and they would return the expected values from Vault.
-The issue seems to be related to the `Map`.
+The issue seems to be related to the `Map` in combination with getting the config values from Vault (maybe other config sources as well).

 ## Project Structure